JeremiahKaren/35percent.github.io/redefining-social-rent.md

 The key words here are _"such rent continues to be set and charged in accordance with the criteria of the __London Affordable Rent__"_.
 This contracts out what happens to rent levels after the 'initial rent' (charged according to the Benchmark Level) to other provisions in the contract, namely the one entitled __"London Affordable Rent"__.

-This in turn says that the LAR tenure is to be governed _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.
+This in turn says (contradictingly) that LAR rents are to be set at the Benchmark levels but also set and governed  _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.

 ![](/img/ahcfg.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*